DvorakovaA/Mapping_the_Repertoire_of_Gregorian_Chant/thesis/README.md

-### Mapování gregoriánského repertoáru
+## Mapping the Repertoire of Gregorian Chant
-(Mapping the Repertoire of Gregorian Chant)
+(Mapování gregoriánského repertoáru)
 Anna Dvořáková, 2024

-Příloha bakalářské práce.
+Attachment to the bachelor thesis.
-Podsložky:
+Subfolders:
-- `app` - složka obsahuje vše potřebné ke spuštění lokální aplikace poskytující nástroj pro muzikology (dokumentace viz kapitoly 5 a 6)
+- `app` - folder contains everything needed to run a local application providing a tool for musicologists (see Chapters 5 and 6 for documentations)
-- `data`- složka s datovými soubory (popsány v kapitole 3)
+- `data`- folder with data files (described in chapter 3)
-- `research` - složka s jupyter notebooky, které pokrývají výzkumné experimenty v práci, viz kapitola 4
+- `research` - folder with jupyter notebooks that cover the research experiments in the thesis, see Chapter 4
-(pro replikace experimentů musí `research` ležet vedle složky `data`)
+(to replicate the experiments, `research` folder must be placed next to the `data` folder)

-Soubor `thesis_requirements.txt` obsahuje používané knihovny k instalaci pro výzkum i aplikaci.
-Příslušné části mají ve svých složkách soubory s požadavky pouze pro danou část práce.
+The `thesis_requirements.txt` file contains Python libraries for both research and application.
+Each part has its requirements file in its directory that can be used for that particular part of the thesis.